makilezx/In-Game-Player-Analysis/README.md

 ## Introduction

-This repository offers an code written for examination of player behavior within the game environment.
+This repository contains a code written for the examination of player behavior within the game environment.

 ## Aim